Fall/Winter Visitor Information

 Explore the Other Half of the Ozarks!

 As summer turns to fall, the hills and hollows of Missouri come alive.
 Temperatures drop and fall colors return, creating perfect conditions for long hikes or camping.
 At the same time, the rivers are less populated.
-Floaters can find peace and quiet on the upper Current or Jacks Fork, even on stretches that were popular in summer.
+Floaters can find peace and quiet on the Current River or Jacks Fork, even on stretches that were popular in summer.
+All park grounds, day use areas, picnic areas, trails, scenic viewpoints, and river access points remain open year-round.

 With the change of season comes changes to camping prices, visitor center hours, and other services.
 Keep reading for more information on what to expect.